MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/quickstart-envelope-reserved-resources.md

 ## Propagate an envelope ConfigMap to member clusters

 Apply the preceding example envelope object on your hub cluster.
-Then, use a `ClusterResourcePlacement` object to propagate the resource from hub to a member cluster named `kind-cluster-1`.
+Then, use a `ClusterResourcePlacement` object to propagate the resource from the hub cluster to a member cluster named `kind-cluster-1`.

 Here's a sample `ClusterResourcePlacement` specification: